 Buried at Jonkerbos War Cemetery, near Nijmegen, Holland. |

 Horace Bannister was the son of a baker; both his parents had been widowed young and he had six older step- and half-siblings.
-He was brought up in Radley, a village a few miles south of Oxford.
-As a young man he moved to Gloucester and worked as a shoe salesman.
-In 1940 he married Lillian Steer, and later in the war he joined the Ox & Bucks Light Infantry.
+He was brought up in Radley, a village a few miles south of Oxford; later his family moved to south Oxford.
+As a young man Horace lived in Gloucester and worked as a shoe salesman.
+In 1940 he married Lillian Steer; later in the war he joined the Ox & Bucks Light Infantry.
 He died of wounds just three months before the end of the war, as his battalion were pushing into Germany from southern Holland.

 |